 Microsoft recently announced Linux Subsystems for Windows 11/10.
 While the feature was made available to developers, Microsoft released it on the Windows Store.
 You can now easily download the Ubuntu subsystem for Windows 11/10 directly from the Windows Store.
-For now, you must be signed up for the Windows Insider program, but Microsoft plans to make it eventually available for all the users from the Fall Creators Update.
+For now, you must be signed up for the Windows Insider program, but Microsoft plans to make it eventually available to all users from the Fall Creators Update.

-Ubuntu on Windows 11/10
+Download Ubuntu on Windows 11/10

 Ubuntu on Windows provides Windows 11/10 users with the Ubuntu command-line tools.
 After installation, you can run ‘Ubuntu Terminal’ and some other command-line utilities.
 This feature comes in handy for most people who’ve been working on Ubuntu for quite a long time.
 Remember that this is not a virtualization container but a translation layer.
 So, the Ubuntu terminal runs parallel to your Windows and translates the Ubuntu commands to Windows system calls.